Women in the entourage

 Experts debate how long Jesus ministered.
 Most lobby for anywhere from 1 to 3 years.
 However long it was, it was relatively short.
 At some point, King Herod’s administrative official, “Chuza,” (8:3) probably had to deal with the fact that his wife, Joanna, was a supporter of Jesus.
 Hours before Jesus’ crucifixion, Jesus got taken to King Herod, who humiliated him.
 What kind of conversation would you expect Chuza and Joanna had over the dinner table during the ministry of Jesus?
 And do you think Jesus may have had this couple in mind when he said that he came to divide people against each other, splitting families apart: “From now on, if you have five people in your home, three of them will take a side against the other two” (Luke 12:52).

 In the parable of the farmer planting seeds, there are two categories that seem pretty close to each other.
-Do you see any difference between seed group number two, in which the seed falls on a path and the devil snatches it up, and seed group number three, in which the stuff of life crowds out the seed?
-Both get robbed of the seed, and the devil could just as easily be involved in seed group number three as he was in group number two.
+Do you see any difference between seed group number one, in which the seed falls on a path and the devil snatches it up, and seed group number three, in which the stuff of life crowds out the seed?
+Both get robbed of the seed, and the devil could just as easily be involved in seed group number three as he was in group number one.

 Jesus said the seeds that fall on rich soil represent people who hang on to the message about the kingdom of God and they “watch it mature and produce a good healthy crop” (8:15).
 What kind of crop do you think Jesus was talking about?